 Budgets and record-keeping

 Keeping track of how much money is coming in while limiting how much money is spent can be a daunting task, but it is relatively simple.
 Each property management position has different expectations.
-Sometimes the property owner determines budget while other times the manager will.
+Sometimes the property owner determines the budget, while other times, the manager will.

 Can a Real Estate Agent Be a Property Manager?